-His core lesson was always the incredible power of compound interest, and how it impacts every financial choice we make.
+His core lessons about money were always the incredible power of compound interest, and how it impacts every financial choice we make.
 It’s a lesson I’ve taken to heart and built a career around.

 8. Baruch Silvermann, Personal Finance Expert and CEO – The Smart Investor